garyhooks/blue_teaming/cobalt_strike.md

 ## Sysmon

 If in use within an environment it can be very useful, such as for named pipes.
-Within the configuration you can turn on "Named Pipe Detection" and you will start to receive Event ID 17 (Pipe COnnected) and 18 (Pipe Created).
+Within the configuration you can turn on "Named Pipe Detection" and you will start to receive Event ID 17 (Pipe Connected) and 18 (Pipe Created).

 ## PowerShell